Wedge-tailed eagle: Breeding success

 Only one young is typically produced from a clutch of two but occasionally two fledglings may occur.
 The breeding success rates of the species are variable.
-In overall studies, at least 52 to 90% of breeding pairs managed to produce a fledgling, with further projected numbers from this of 0.2–0.5 fledgling per pair, 0.7–1.2 fledgling per clutch and 1.1–1.3 fledgling per brood.
+In overall studies, at least 52–90% of breeding pairs managed to produce a fledgling, with further projected numbers from this of 0.2–0.5 fledgling per pair, 0.7–1.2 fledgling per clutch and 1.1–1.3 fledgling per brood.
 In southwestern Australia, from 0.7 to 1.2 young are fledged per clutch laid, 0.19–0.46 young per pair per year.
 In south-central Queensland, fledgling productivity was 1.1 per young to pairs that laid eggs.
 Northern New South Wales eagles were able to produce 0.8 young per pair from 2005 to 2006 while 0.89 and 0.64 fledged young per pair per year was the fledgling rate in central and western New South Wales, respectively.
 In a further study in New South Wales at Burrendong Dam, from 1993 to 2003, 15 pairs produced an average of one fledgling per territory but 1998 due to drought conditions, the rate was only 0.4 chick per territory.
 Within Kinchega National Park, however, the rate of 0.99 young per pair was fairly consistent regardless of climatic conditions.
 In the Australian Capital Territory, pairs were said to produce 1.1 fledglings per pair.
 In southeastern Australia, from 0.9 to 1.5 young per clutch are laid, with 0.6–1.0 young per pair per year.
 In Tasmania, from 0.64 to 0.8 young are fledged per clutch laid, 1.07 per successful nest.
 0.91 young were produced per pair in southern South Australia or 1.1 fledglings per successful nesting attempt.

 Subsequent research in South Australia found 38 successfully fledged young with 10 pairs or 26% producing two fledglings and that production was 1.1 per occupied territory and 1.3 per successful pair.
 0.73 fledglings were produced pair per year in south-west Western Australia.
 Western Australian eagles produced 0.92 fledged young per clutch laid and 1.1 young per successful nest.
 During periods of drought in Western Australia, some wedge-tailed eagles may forgo breeding for up to four years.
 Higher annual rainfall in Western Australia, higher in mesic than arid areas, made a big difference in pair productivity, with 12% of arid zone pairs producing young, or 0.13 fledglings per pair, a very low productivity, while the mesic zone 69% of pairs produced fledglings, or 0.77 fledglings per pair.
 Generally, wedge-tailed eagles can nest in a variety of habitats and climatic conditions but tend to be slightly less productive in more arid environments.
 Significant broad-scale control is thought to be unlikely to be harming numbers of young being produced with those with a macropod-based diet perhaps having a richer diet.
-Like most eagles, wedge-tailed eagles fit the mold rather well of a K-selected breeder, i.e. being large, producing fewer young and tending to live relatively long.
+Like most eagles, wedge-tailed eagles fit the mould rather well of a K-selected breeder, i.e. being large, producing fewer young and tending to live relatively long.